Beating Broke

 Conclusion

-Finally, is your car a liability or an asset?
-Yes, your vehicle is an asset, albeit a special one that depreciates.
+Ultimately, is your car a liability or an asset?
+Your vehicle is an asset, albeit a special one that depreciates.
 You should bear in mind that it will reduce in value as time goes on, but it will still retain some benefits as long as you own it.
 Nonetheless, this does not change the fact that it is still an asset.
 So when you are calculating your asset, you should add your car to your asset while you add any available car loan to your liabilities.

 Filed Under: Cars Tagged With: cars, electric cars, used cars